pouriyajamshidi/tcping/.github/pull_request_template.md

 # NOTE

-1. **Pull requests without opening an issue first will be rejected.**
+1. **Pull requests without opening an issue first will be rejected.
+The only exception is typos and very minor issues**
-2. **Pull requests that do not respect this guide will be rejected.**
+2. **Please tick and provide the requested information below to help us review your pull request easier and to avoid wasting your generous efforts.**
-3. **Please tick and provide the requested information below to help us review your pull request easier and to avoid wasting your generous efforts.**
+3. **Pull requests that do not respect this guide will be rejected.**

 ## Summary